cfpb/design-system/docs/pages/iconography.md

   ### Icon artboard

   Icons were drawn based the footprint of Avenir Next (which includes the full height of the text plus white space).
 The standard icon height in ems matches the 19px rendered canvas of text set in Avenir Next sized at 16px (19/16 = 1.1875em).
-In the code this appears as @cf-icon-height: 1.1875em.
+In the code this appears as `@cf-icon-height: 1.1875em`.

   ![Diagram of illustrator artboard icon grid](/design-system/images/uploads/icon_artboard.png)

+  ### Relative sizing

+  When typing or placing an icon next to Avenir Next in print or web, all icons should have a similar size.
+In developing the icons, we created two sizing grids, a smaller one that fits within the standard circle, and a larger one for non-circle icons.
+This allows icons to have a similar visual prominence, whether inside or outside of the circle.

   ### Alignment